sybrew/the-seo-framework/readme.txt

 	* TODO Not all classes are now always available.
 Unless methods of such are called or required.
 		* This massively improves performance and reduces memory usage.
 		* This completely changes the architecture of the plugin.
-		* This is handled through autoloading and magic methods.
+		* This is handled through autoloading, interfaces and magic methods.
-		* Classes include:
+		* Classes affected:
+			/
 			* Debug
 			* TODO AdminPages
 			* TODO Admin-Init